 Table of Contents

-Pre-COVID Admissions: A Different Landscape
+The Pre-COVID Admissions Scene: A Different World

 Princeton’s Rationale for Reinstatement